d-e-s-o/bpflint/cli/USAGE.md

           Use '@file' syntax to include a (newline separated) list of files from 'file'.

 Options:
-      --print-lints
-          Print a list of available lints

-  -v, --verbose...
-          Increase verbosity (can be supplied multiple times)

   -B, --before <BEFORE>
           Number of lines to show before the lint match